nicolasdasriaux/practical-immutability/practical-immutability.md

   * _Vavr_ implements `.equals(other)` and `.hashCode()` consistently :thumbsup:
 * In principle, they **should not accept `null`** as element
   * but Vavr does :imp:
-* Immutable Collection are special efficient data structures called _persistent data structures_
+* Immutable collections are special efficient data structures called **persistent data structures**

 ---